nikat/mtproto2json/README.md

 ## Disclaimer ##
 Please note that with the release of Td::TdJson and MTProto 2.0 this tool has become outdated.

-Please use TDLib instead: https://core.telegram.org/tdlib/docs/
+Please use LL-mtproto instead, it's derived from my code: https://github.com/andrew-ld/LL-mtproto

 # FAQ #